 #6 Pink Flamingoes

-Owning a flamingo isn’t illegal but in most cases ownership requires a license.
+Owning a flamingo isn’t illegal but in most cases, ownership requires a license.
 And paying upwards of $1,500 for a single bird is only the beginning.
 These exotic animals require a tidy diet of mollusks, shrimp, and red algae.
 That’s a must if you want your pet to maintain the hue that makes it so sought after.

-Plus, you’ll need to keep a cleaning crew on deck as the bird’s droppings are foul and frequent.
+Plus, you’ll need to keep a cleaning crew on deck as this bird’s droppings are foul and frequent.
 No matter how much space you give them, the pink flamingo leaves round-the-clock reminders that they’ll always be in the vicinity.
-So, the reality of owning pink flamingoes is that they may look glamourous standing on one leg but it will cost you.
+So, the reality of owning pink flamingoes is that they may look glamorous standing on one leg but it will cost you.
 Read more about the flamingo here.

 #5 Ayam Cemani Chicken